shoc2005/sfustion_feature_det/README.md

 4. Run it: `./2D_feature_tracking`.

 ## Run instructions
-For simple run use: `./2D_feature_tracking`.

 For gathering statistics run: `../src/run_stat.sh`.

 For getting statistics of the number of detected keypoints run:`./2D_feature_tracking MP7`

-For getting statistics of the matched keypoints use:`./2D_feature_tracking MP8 DESCRIPTOR_NAME` (you should chose one of the: BRISK, BRIEF, ORB, FREAK, AKAZE, SIF)
+For getting statistics of the matched keypoints use:`./2D_feature_tracking MP8 DESCRIPTOR_NAME` (you should select one of the: BRISK, BRIEF, ORB, FREAK, AKAZE, SIF)

 For getting statistics of the matching time and keypoints detection time use: `./2D_feature_tracking MP9 DESCRIPTOR_NAME` (you should chose one of the: BRISK, BRIEF, ORB, FREAK, AKAZE, SIF)